-The Alta Gracia business model represents an alternative to the industry’s “race to the bottom” with its inherent poverty wages and unsafe factory conditions.
-Workers’ stories reveal how adding $0.90 to a sweatshirt’s production price can change lives: from getting a life-saving operation to reuniting families; from obtaining first-ever bank loans to getting running water; from purchasing children's school uniforms to taking night classes.
-Sewing Hope invites readers into the apparel industry’s sweatshops and the Alta Gracia factory.
-Learn how the anti-sweatshop started, how it overcame challenges, and how the impact of its business model could transform the global industry.
+The Alta Gracia business model represents an alternative to the industry’s usual race-to-the-bottom model with its inherent poverty wages and unsafe factory conditions.
+Workers’ stories reveal how adding US$0.90 to a sweatshirt’s production price can change lives: from getting a life-saving operation to a reunited family; from purchasing children's school uniforms to taking night classes; from obtaining first-ever bank loans to installing running water.
+Sewing Hope invites readers into the apparel industry’s sweatshops and the Alta Gracia factory to learn how the anti-sweatshop started, how it overcame challenges, and how the impact of its business model could transform the global industry.

-Sarah Adler-Milstein is a worker-rights advocate and has served as the Field Director for Latin America and the Caribbean for the Worker Rights Consortium (WRC).
+Sarah Adler-Milstein is a worker-rights advocate and has served as Field Director for Latin America and the Caribbean for the Worker Rights Consortium.

 John M. Kline is Professor of International Business Diplomacy at Georgetown University’s School of Foreign Service.
-He is the author of four books, including his textbook Ethics for International Business.
+He is the author of four books, including the textbook Ethics for International Business.

 “This inspiring book provides a blueprint for changing how our clothes are made.
 It provides engaging stories of workers, managers, activists, and business executives along with rigorous analysis of how one factory defies the 'race to the bottom.'”—Danny Glover, actor, director, and activist